adiag321/CRM-Analysis-for-Marketing-data/README.md

 3. Calculated the top 10 Informative features using `Random Forest Feature Importance`.
 4. Detected `Successful Marketing Channels` and `Underperforming Marketing Campaigns`.
 5. Designed Interactive dashboards using `Flourish` to analyze the trends, give recommendations and publish the findings.
+6. Implemented a `Feature Store` to centralize, standardize, and reuse curated customer features across multiple campaigns, enabling consistent and efficient deployment of ML models.

 ## DATA DESCRIPTION